percona/k8spg-docs/docs/backups.md

         This Secret can store credentials for several repositories presented as separate data keys.

-    Create the Secrets object from this yaml file:
+    Create the Secrets object from this YAML file:

     ``` {.bash data-prompt="$" }
     $ kubectl apply -f cluster1-pgbackrest-secrets.yaml
     ```

-4. Update your `deploy/cr.yaml` configuration with the your GCS credentials Secret in the `backups.pgbackrest.configuration` subsection, and put GCS bucket name into the `bucket` option of one of your repositories in the `backups.pgbackrest.repos` subsection.
+4. Update your `deploy/cr.yaml` configuration with your GCS credentials Secret in the `backups.pgbackrest.configuration` subsection, and put GCS bucket name into the `bucket` option of one of your repositories in the `backups.pgbackrest.repos` subsection.
 For example, GCS storage